Class Introduction

 History of European Foreign Relations

-After Columbus' voyage at the end of the 15th century, Europe embarked on the world.
-It eventually paved the way for the Atlantic slave trade and promoted the integration of the world.
-Not only that, but from contact with different people we meet in various places, we also form a view of race that puts ourselves at the top.
-It offers a macroscopic bird's-eye view of the dynamic and dynamic history that is also connected to the archetypes of the modern world.
+After Columbus's voyages at the end of the 15th century, Europe set out on the world stage.
+This eventually paved the way for the Atlantic slave trade and promoted global integration.
+Moreover, through interactions with different people encountered in various places, they also formed a racial perspective that places themselves at the top.
+It offers a macro and dynamic perspective on a dynamic and dynamic history that connects to the archetypes of the modern world.

 Contemporary European Social Theory

-It is usually believed that the "modern era" begins after the war.
-Of course, the division between the pre-war and post-war periods is World War II.
-However, as seen in the conflicts between Russia and Ukraine and Israel and Palestine, the post-war order is being greatly shaken.
-Based on this current situation, I will think about the events in European society.
+Usually, 'modern' is considered to begin after the war.
+The separating world before and after the war is, of course, World War II.
+However, as seen in the conflicts between Russia and Ukraine and Israel and Palestine, the postwar order is being greatly shaken.
+Taking this current situation into account, we will consider the events in European society.

 French history

-When you think of France, do you think of a revolution that advocated freedom and equality?
-In this class, we will look at the history of France after the revolution with a focus on "gender" and "religion".
-These elements are aspects that are difficult to see from superficial political fluctuations, but by focusing on them, we can grasp clues that capture today's French society.
+When you think of France, do you think of revolutions that advocated freedom and equality?
+In this course, we will take a comprehensive look at French history since the Revolution, focusing on 'gender' and 'religion.'
+These elements are aspects that are hard to see from the surface political shifts, but by focusing on them, we can grasp clues about today's French society.

 French-speaking culture and society

-Until the 1960s, France had a vast colony.
-In some areas, such as Africa, French influence remains even after independence, while in the maritime world there are areas that are not actually independent.
-These regions related to France are broadly regarded as "French-speaking countries", and while unraveling their relationship with France, we will consider their unique cultures and societies.
+Until the 1960s, France had vast colonies.
+There are regions like Africa, where French influence remains even after independence, while in the maritime world, there are regions that are not truly independent.
+We broadly view these regions related to France as the 'Francophone world,' unraveling our relationship with France while examining the unique cultures and societies of each region.

 Cross-border culture theory

-Throughout the ages, artists tend to like to travel.
-In part because I sought an environment where free ideas could aspire, in an era when access to information was limited, visiting culturally advanced places was the only opportunity to learn about new artistic trends.
-Classes will focus on the maritime city of Venice and examine how the artist's travels have fostered a unique art tradition.
+Throughout history, artists have tended to love traveling.
+One reason was the desire for an environment where free ideas could spark, but in an era when access to information was limited, visiting culturally advanced areas was the only opportunity to learn about new artistic trends.
+The class focuses on the maritime city of Venice, examining how the active travels of artists have nurtured its unique art traditions.

 German-speaking art

-What do you think of when you hear Eisenach or Wartburg Castle in Germany?
-Leading German composers such as Bach and Wagner, as well as the reformer Luther, are involved here, and it is the source of various works of art.
-By studying art across the arts, with a focus on German-speaking music, you develop a perspective that captures cultural dynamism.
+What comes to mind when you hear Germany's Eisenach or Wartburg Castle?
+It involves Germany's leading composers such as Bach and Wagner, as well as the Reformer Luther, and it serves as the source for various artistic works.
+By studying the arts cross-sectionally, focusing on German-speaking music, you can develop a perspective that captures the dynamism of culture.

 French art